Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Berberine?

 The cholesterol data is also compelling.
-A 2015 meta-analysis by Lan et al. in the Journal of Ethnopharmacology (27 studies) found berberine significantly reduced LDL cholesterol (by ~24 mg/dL on average), total cholesterol, and triglycerides, while modestly raising HDL.
-The mechanism involves PCSK9 inhibition and LDLR upregulation - similar targets to some pharmaceutical cholesterol drugs.
+A review of 27 studies found berberine significantly reduces LDL cholesterol (by roughly 24 mg/dL), total cholesterol, and triglycerides, while modestly raising HDL.

 The weight management data is more modest but real.
-A 2012 meta-analysis found berberine produced modest weight reduction (average -1.3-1.5 kg vs placebo) and waist circumference reduction.
-The primary mechanism is AMPK activation - the same metabolic pathway activated by exercise and caloric restriction.
+Reviews show berberine produces modest weight loss (1-1.5 kg versus placebo) and waist circumference reduction.
+The mechanism is AMPK activation - the same metabolic pathway triggered by exercise and caloric restriction.

 Critical limitation: berberine has low oral bioavailability (~5% for standard HCl form).
 The 3x daily dosing schedule is designed to maintain plasma levels despite this.
 Newer formulations with TPGS or dihydroberberine aim to improve absorption.
 Berberine also has significant drug interactions that cannot be ignored (see below).